Nweekley84/my-day-planner/README.md

 ## General Information
 - Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-- Purpose is to put into practice local storage and more importantly play around with Day.js.
+- Purpose is to put into practice local storage and more importantly play around with [Day.js](https://day.js.org/).
-- Undertaken because it utilizes what we learned in module 5, and lets us explore Day.js indepth.
+- Undertaken because it utilizes what we learned in module 5, and lets us explore date and time features.

 ## Technologies Used